Skip to main content

 Data sharing platforms also streamline the way verified credentials are shared.
 Instead of relying on outdated, manual methods like paper-based verification or email exchanges, employees can securely share their verified identity directly with HR or external service providers.
 When an employee applies for health insurance, they can securely share their verified identity with the insurer through such platforms, preventing unauthorised access to sensitive personal information.

-In a nutshell, integrating digital identity in HR reduces costs and increases trust in data and document verification processes, eliminating the need for time-consuming manual checks (e.g., verifying the authenticity of a diploma).
-The result is faster claims processing, seamless benefits enrolment, and a more efficient HR experience for both employees and HR departments.
+In a nutshell, integrating digital identity in HR reduces costs and increases trust in data and document verification processes, resulting in faster claims processing, seamless benefits enrolment, and a more efficient HR experience for both employees and HR departments.

 Learn more about digital identity for benefits platforms and HR teams